Michael McCaul

-McCaul became the Chair of the House Foreign Affairs Committee in the 118th Congress in 2023.
+McCaul became the chair of the House Foreign Affairs Committee in the 118th Congress in 2023.

+On September 14, 2025, McCaul announced he would not be seeking re-election in 2026.

-Early life, education and legal career
+Early life, education, and legal career

 Born in Dallas, the son of Frances Jane (Lott) and James Addington McCaul, Jr., McCaul has English, Irish, and German ancestry.
 He graduated from Jesuit College Preparatory School of Dallas and earned a Bachelor of Arts in history from San Antonio's Trinity University in 1984 and a Juris Doctor from St. Mary's University three years later.
 McCaul also completed a Senior Executive Fellowship at Harvard Kennedy School.

 McCaul worked as an attorney and federal prosecutor before entering politics.
 He was the Chief of Counterterrorism and National Security for Texas's branch of the US Attorney's office, and also worked under the Department of Justice's Public Integrity Section.
 After he left, McCaul took a position as a Deputy Attorney General in 1999 with the Texas Attorney General's Office and served in this capacity until 2002.

 U.S. House of Representatives

 Elections

 McCaul first ran for the U.S. House of Representatives in 2004 and won a crowded Republican primary in the newly created 10th District.
 The district, which included part of Austin, the western part of Harris County and several rural counties in between, was thought to be so heavily Republican that no Democratic candidate even filed, effectively handing him the seat.

 In 2006 he defeated Democratic nominee Ted Ankrum and former Libertarian presidential candidate Michael Badnarik with 55% of the vote.
 McCaul was reelected again in 2008, against Democratic candidate Larry Joe Doherty and Libertarian candidate Matt Finkel, 54% to 43%.

 Four years later, he was reelected to a fourth term with 76% of the vote against Ankrum (22%) and Libertarian candidate Jeremiah "JP" Perkins (1%).
 McCaul won a seventh term in 2016 with 179,221 votes (57.3%) to Democratic nominee Tawana W. Cadien's 120,170 (38.4%).
 Libertarian Bill Kelsey received 13,209 (4.2%).

 In 2018, McCaul won an eighth term in the House with 157,166 votes (51.1%) to Democratic nominee Mike Siegel's 144,034 (46.8%) and Libertarian Mike Ryan's 6,627 votes (2.5%).
 It was the closest race of McCaul's career.

 He was elected to a ninth term in 2020, defeating Siegel again.

+On 14 September 2025, he announced he would not be seeking reelection.

 Political positions

 Cybersecurity

-On December 11, 2013, McCaul introduced legislation to require the Secretary of the Department of Homeland Security (DHS) to conduct cybersecurity activities on behalf of the federal government and codify DHS's role in preventing and responding to cybersecurity incidents involving the Information Technology (IT) systems of federal civilian agencies and critical infrastructure in the U.S. McCaul said the bill was "an important step toward addressing the cyber threat."
+On December 11, 2013, McCaul introduced legislation to require the Secretary of the Department of Homeland Security (DHS) to conduct cybersecurity activities on behalf of the federal government and codify DHS's role in preventing and responding to cybersecurity incidents involving the information technology (IT) systems of federal civilian agencies and critical infrastructure in the U.S. McCaul said the bill was "an important step toward addressing the cyber threat."